Private Joe Parkinson, 34415, King's Own Yorkshire Light Infantry, 8th Battalion

 By 1891, James and Mary Ann had moved to Batley with their six children, including Joe.
 In 1901 James is lodging in Barnsley with his daughter, Eleanor, and son, Joe, aged 17.
 Father and son were working as coal miners.
 In 1911 Joe, or for the first time in any census, Joseph, was lodging and working as a labourer in Skipton.

-Joe Parkinson enlisted at Halifax in the 8th Battalion, King’s Own Yorkshire Light Infantry with service number 34415.
-Joe was killed in action on the 7th June 1917.
-He was posthumously awarded the British and Victory medals but not the 1914/15 Star indicating that he did not serve overseas before the 31st December 1915.
+Despite his earlier setback in 1904, Joe Parkinson re-enlisted in the army at Halifax, this time in the 8th Battalion, King’s Own Yorkshire Light Infantry with service number 34415.
+Joe was killed in action on the 7th June 1917 and was posthumously awarded the British and Victory medals but not the 1914/15 Star indicating that he did not serve overseas before the 31st December 1915.

 The 8th Battalion, Kings Own Yorkshire Light Infantry was raised at Pontefract in September 1914 as part of Kitchener's Third New Army and joined 70th Brigade, 23rd Division.
 They undertook training in England at Pontefract, Frensham, Aldershot, Hythe and Bordon, before proceeding to France.
 They landed at Boulogne in August 1915 and transferred with the 70th Brigade to 8th Division on the 18th of October 1915, in an exchange with 24th Brigade allowing the inexperienced troops to learn from those who had battle experience, returning to their original divisions in June 1916.